 b) Intra-group conflict: An Intra-group conflict is often associated with issues emanating from a group.
 Again, these are products of mismanaged individual idiosyncrasies that constitute the group.
 Examples of intra-group conflicts abound.
-They include internal party wrangling as in the case of the South Africa's Economic Freedom Fighters (EFF) party, or the Nigeria's People's Democratic Party (PDP); in-house labour movement crisis such as Congress of South Africa's Trade Unions' (COSATU) leadership squabbles; a family crisis; a religious body's conflict as in a church or a mosque and so on.
-In fact, a national problem such as the Niger Delta crisis or the Boko-Haram menace can be classified as an intra-group conflict, depending on the context one chooses to use it.

-c) Inter-group conflict.
+They include internal party wrangling as in the case of the South Africa's Economic Freedom Fighters (EFF) party, or the Nigeria's People's Democratic Party (PDP); in-house labour movement crisis such as c) Inter-group conflict.
 This type of conflict involves at least two groups of persons in a contest over something.
 In Nigeria for instance, there have been incidences of ethnic or communal conflicts.
-A community can take on another on issues relating to chieftaincy or mineral resources.
-The land, xenophobic attacks in South Africa present a good example of inter-group conflict.
+A community can take on another on issues relating to land, chieftaincy or mineral resources.
+The xenophobic attacks in South Africa present a good example of inter-group conflict.
 The recent deportation of some Ibo indigenes to Onitsha by the Lagos State government almost resulted into ethnic war between the Yorubas and the Ibos.
 A family can also engage another family in chieftaincy matters.
 In most cases, however, an Inter-group conflict always starts as an inter-personal conflict.